 Forensic Science - MSc

 Our Forensic Science MSc is designed to develop your technical capabilities, research skills and subject-level knowledge across various aspects of forensic science.
-Whether you already have a forensic science degree, or you are looking to add a specialism to your existing qualification, this programme will allow you to build skills and knowledge in a specific specialism of your choice.
+We offer routes through the programme for those students that have both science and non-science undergraduate qualifications.
+If you are already have a forensic science degree, this programme will allow you to build skills and knowledge in a specific specialism of your choice.
+If this is your first venture into the world of forensic science, we offer a choice of modules that will suit your academic background and take you from the crime scene to the court.
 From our innovative teaching methods to the use of modern laboratories and indoor and outdoor crime scene facilities, you'll become equipped with high-level skills and innovative views to enhance your career prospects.

 Month of entry